brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 For Github, you'll need to [have a token](https://github.com/settings/tokens) (with the `repo` scope if you want to use a private repository).

-In your `halyard` container, first enable the Github artifact source:
+In your `halyard` container, enable the Github artifact source:

 ```
 $ echo "your github token" > github-token